 This adds both a last name and required address attribute at the same time.

-When to Add Column in Snowflake?
+When to Add a Column in Snowflake?

 1) Adapting to Changing Data Needs